 How Much Does Private Rehab Cost?

-The cost of residential rehab depends on the rehab facility you choose to detox in, how long your treatment programme is and your needs.
+The cost of residential rehab depends on the drug detox clinic you choose to detox in, how long your treatment programme is and your needs.

-You can expect the cost of a detox only programme, which typically lasts 10 days, to be around £3000 and over.
-This involves the cost of medication, medical detox, nutritional meals and accommodation.
+You can expect the cost of a detox-only programme, which typically lasts 10 days, to be around £3000 and over.
+This involves the cost of:

-For longer rehab programmes which are 28 days or more, the cost increases to around £8000 and more.
-This also includes addiction therapies which aim to treat any mental health problems and psychological effects that have arisen as result of substance use disorder.
+For more extended programmes, which are 28 days or more, the cost of drug rehab (UK) increases to around £8000+.
+This also includes addiction therapies that aim to treat any mental health problems and psychological effects resulting from substance use disorder.

 Start the Drug Detox Process for a Family Member

-Witnessing a family member or loved one struggle with addiction is extremely hard, and they may not realise that they have a physical dependence on drugs.
+Witnessing a family member or loved one struggle with addiction is extremely hard, especially if they’re unaware that they have a physical dependence on drugs.

 Learn More About Drug Detox Treatment Programmes